raleel/mythras-srd/0002_Characters.md

 ## Step 9: Equipment

 Now that the character is almost finished, he or she needs some gear.
 This can include weapons, armor, or other important paraphernalia used for a particular profession.
-In the course ofDuring adventure there are many chances to get more equipment, but each starting character has in his or her immediate possession the following:
+During adventure there are many chances to get more equipment, but each starting character has in his or her immediate possession the following:

 • A set of clothing appropriate to the character's profession and the setting.